jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/extract-doom-wads.md

 `My Documents\Saved Games\id Software\DOOM Classic\WADs\`

-Then just transfer them with a USB Stick to your Linux machine.
+Then just transfer them with a USB Stick or another way to your Linux machine.